ILLIXR/ILLIXR/docs/docs/plugin_README/README_semantic_python.md

     Due to the way the interpreter is shut down, internal Python cleanup (e.g. `finally:` blocks) are not guaranteed to be called.

+## Working Example

+ILLIXR has a [SemnticXR][L01] python repository that provides a real-time semantic SLAM system with object detection, segmentation, and CLIP-based understanding for interactive 3D scene mapping and querying.
+This code can be used with the `sematic_python` plugin to integrate it into ILLIXR.

 ## Using the plugin

 This plugin requires a bit more setup than most, due to its interaction with Python.
 It uses two environment variables